|45th REUNION RECAP

 conference championships in various sports.

-There are two cafeterias (one for 9th and 10th grades; the other for 11th and 12th grades) with lounging areas that,
+There are two cafeterias (one for 9th and 10th grades; the other for 11th and 12th grades) with lounging areas

-library is still filled with books, the mezzanine-level "media center" houses 60 personal computers with both
+the library is still filled with books, the mezzanine-level "media center" houses 60 personal computers with both

 Windows and Apple operating systems and is "where the serious research work is done."